Ballycanew: Amenities

-The village also has two pubs.
-One for the road and Goslings.
-It also has three community halls, a fast food place called Sizzles and also has a hairdressers called Tina's.
+The village has two pubs, One for the Road and Goslings.
+It also has three community halls, a fast food place called Sizzles and a hairdressers called Tina's.

 The Ounavarra River passes through the village.

 Public transport

-Bus Éireann bus route 879 serves Ballycanew on Tuesdays, Thursdays and Fridays linking it to Gorey.
-Route 379 serves Ballycanew on Mondays linking it to Gorey, Kilmuckridge and Wexford.
+Wexford Bus bus route 884 serves Ballycanew from Monday through Sunday linking it to Gorey and Wexford.

 The nearest railway station is Gorey railway station on the Rosslare Europort to Dublin line.